 In the autumn one of my regular locations for Snow Geese and Sandhill Cranes on autumn migration was Last Mountain Lake National Wildlife Area in Saskatchewan.
 One afternoon there was large clouds of smoke to the north west.
 A couple of times flocks of Snow Geese would take off and fly in front of the smoke.

 I never found out what caused all the smoke.

 Thursday evening of week 40 saw me looking for autumn colour on some local back roads during the golden hour.

 I was rather disappointed with the autumn colour but noticed the long shadows and warm evening light on my favourite old barn.
 I ended up walking along a ditch to get to a position where my shadow wouldn’t be in shot.

-This week’s Cosmic Photo Challenge is Street Photography.
+This week’s Cosmic Photo Challenge is The Blues and the Golds.

 Once again I had several ideas for the challenge.
 My first thought was birds, there’s lots of birds with blue or gold coloured plumage.
 My next thought was a sunrise or sunset, lots of blues and golds in those.
 That made me think of shots taken during the blue hour and the golden hour.